runabol/spring-boot-starter-graphql/README.md

 What just happened?

 1. **Waste**.
-Since we only want to get the movie `id` and `title` for each movie, that's exactly what we are getting back.
+Since we only want to get the movie `id`, `title` and the image URL for each movie, that's exactly what we are getting back.
 The most of collecting and transferring the data is completely eliminated.

 2. **Lack of standardization**.
 The GraphQL [spec](http://facebook.github.io/graphql/October2016/) provides a commong ground for agreement between API authors and client consumers.
 This opens the door for tools such as [GraphiQL](https://github.com/graphql/graphiql) and [Voyager](https://github.com/APIs-guru/graphql-voyager) to interrogate GraphQL-based APIs.